 “El Rufai too.
 And when a Bishop told him he will never become president for demolishing his church he got the man arrested and arraigned in court for criminal defamation.”

 “I have always said short men should be avoided.
 Dem too dey vex.”

 “Can we just for a moment salute Bayern Munich for winning the Champions league.
 They demolished Barcelona along the way such that they have sacked everybody at the club and Messi wants to join Man City.”

 “Great footballing lesson Bayern gave the rest of Europe.
 I’ll like to see them on current form square up against Liverpool.”

 “That would be something.
 Even Chelsea will not be pushovers anymore.
 Have you seen all those signings?
 Must be illegal in this corona economy.”

-“They kept all the money they sold players in the last two years including big-money sales for Hazard and Morata.
-When they didn’t buy anyone in January, I’m sure the board would have told Lampard – get us top four and see us plunder the transfer market for you.
+“They kept all the money they sold players in the last two years including big money sales for Hazard and Morata.
+When they didn’t buy anyone in January, I’m sure the board would have told Lampad – get us top four and see us plunder the transfer market for you.
 Frank is the luckiest man alive now.”

 “He earned it.
 Most people don’t know how average the squad he finished fourth with was.
 Plus a goalkeeper that could not save anything!”